|

 is stated in ounces per square yard before coating and treatments are

+applied.
 Heavy fabrics are not necessarily more durable than lighter ones.
 For

 instance, a boat cover made with lightweight 6.5 oz polyester fabric